Public broadcasting in Indonesia: Local broadcasters

 LPPL Radio Suara Salatiga, a local public radio station in Salatiga, Central Java.

 Local public broadcasting institutions (LPPL) refer to local public broadcasters that are not owned or operated by RRI or TVRI.
 These broadcasters are sometimes, but not always, located in cities, regencies, or provinces without an existing RRI or TVRI station.
 According to Government Regulation No. 11 of 2005, LPPL broadcasters are required to network with RRI (for radio stations) and TVRI (for television stations).

 Before the Reformation, several radio stations were owned and operated by city or regency governments.
 These stations were known as Local Government Broadcast Radio (Radio Siaran Pemerintah Daerah or RSPD).
 Examples include RSPD Top FM in Sukoharjo, Central Java, which began broadcasting in 1968, and RSPD Berau in Berau, East Kalimantan, which first aired in 1975.

 There were no local government-owned television stations at the time, as all government-owned television operations, including local stations (typically located in provincial capitals), were managed by TVRI.
 Act No. 32 of 2002 introduced the term "local public broadcasting institutions," aiming to transform local government media into public broadcasters.
 This transformation was later regulated by Government Regulation No. 11 of 2005.

 Currently, there are several local public broadcaster unions in the country, such as the All-Indonesia Radio and Television LPPL Association (Asosiasi LPPL Radio dan Televisi Se-Indonesia), which was formed in 2018, and the Indonesian Local Public Radio and TV Association (Persatuan Radio TV Publik Daerah se-Indonesia), branded as Persada.id or Indonesiapersada.id, which was formed in 2019.

+Few local public broadcasters in the country, such as TV Kutim, previously operated under another legal entity type known as Technical Implementer Unit (UPT), but it has since closed down due to its own legality issues.